 pecan, 10 x 12 x 10 inches, 2003.112.5

-Jordan has been featured in nearly every major turning exhibition the past twenty years.
+Jordan was featured in nearly every major turning exhibition the past thirty years.
 His work has received numerous awards, and is in the permanent collections of many museums and corporations, including the Renwick Gallery of the Smithsonian, the High Museum of Art in Atlanta, the American Craft Museum in New York City, the White House in Washington, the Los Angeles County Museum of Art, the Mint Museum of Craft + Design in Charlotte, the Fine Arts Museum in Boston, the Tennessee Arts Commission, and the Detroit Institute of the Arts and the prestigious Victoria and Albert Museum in London, England.